Gahanna-Jefferson Church of Christ

 4. The New Testament was written to be understood, though in progressive stages

 II.
-GOD EXPECTS US TO UNDERSTAND THE BIBLE
+GOD EXPECTS US TO GAIN BIBLE UNDERSTANDING

 A. HE EXPECTS US TO UNDERSTAND HIS WILL

-1. He desires all men to come to a knowledge of the truth – 1 Timothy 2:3-4
+1. He desires all men to have Bible understanding and come to a knowledge of the truth – 1 Timothy 2:3-4

 2. He commands it of His children – Ephesians 5:17

-3. Would God desire and command that which is impossible?
+3. Would God desire and command Bible understanding if it is impossible?

-B. HE EXPECTS US TO UNDERSTAND IT ALIKE
+B. HE EXPECTS US TO HAVE A COMMON BIBLE UNDERSTANDING

 1. Jesus prayed for unity among His followers – John 17:20